A “Suffering Messiah” In Judaism?

 IV.
 WHAT ELSE ABOUT MESSIAH IS NOT COMMONLY KNOWN?

 A.Zechariah 12:10 a truly amazing passage, in which HaShem (God) tells us our nation’s inhabitants in Jerusalem will actually see Him at a certain point and will recognize him as “Me, whom they have pierced” and will, for that reason, “mourn for Him as for an only son.”
-For us to have pierced Him, He would have to have been here on earth BEFORE the scene described in Zechariah 12.
-He could not have pierce-marks on Him that we would RECOGNIZE as having been given him by us (humankind) unless there were something recognizable about Him and the pierce-marks on Him.
+For “us” (Humankind) to have pierced Him, He would have to have been here on earth BEFORE the scene described in Zechariah 12.
+He could not have pierce-marks on Him that we gave him, that we would RECOGNIZE as having been given him by us (humankind) unless there were something recognizable about Him and the pierce-marks on Him.
 This begs the questioned answered by the following passage:

 B. Psalm 21:4 King David speaks of God granting him eternal life.
 The Messiah is accepted in Jewish thought as descending from King David.
 This reference shows the Talmudic rabbis see BOTH portrayed Messiahs (Suffering and Conquering) having their ancestry in King David.